-It is important to add a margin to the living wage to allow for unexpected events and sustainability.
+It is important to add a margin to the living income to allow for unexpected events and sustainability.
 This is important to avoid having families falling into debt and not being able to get out of it.
 The Anker Methodology uses 5% for emergencies and sustainability.
-This is VND 633,845 (USD 27).
+This is VND 480,729 (USD 20).

-25 None-the-less to make sure that a post check adjustment was not necessary, we did a very quick estimation of the cost of owning and operating two motorbikes.
-This estimate is less than the more than the VND 1,500,000 included in our preliminary NFNH estimate for transport.
+None-the-less to make sure that a post check adjustment was not necessary, we did a very quick estimation of the cost of owning and operating two motorbikes.
+This estimate is slightly more than the VND 889,051 included in our preliminary NFNH estimate for transport.
 It was based on the following assumptions.
 (1) Purchase of a common secondhand motorbike (Honda Wave Alpha 100c) was found to cost VND 17,800,000, which implied a prorated monthly depreciation cost of around VND 150,000 assuming a 10 years of service life.
 (2) Other one-time costs for helmets for the family and registration fees came to around a prorated VND 6,000 per month.
 (3) Insurance was found to be around VND 5,000 per month.
 (4) Running costs for maintenance and repairs worked out to be around VND 115,000 per month.
 (5) Cost for petrol worked out to be around VND 240,000 per month.
-The total of all these costs was around VND 500,000 and so around VND 1,000,000 per month for two motorbikes - which is less than the more than VND 1,546,026 per month included in our preliminary NFNH for transportation.
+The total of all these costs was around VND 500,000 per month considering that some families have 1 motorbike and other families have two motorbikes - and so similar to the amount included in our preliminary NFNH for transportation.
+We concluded that this small difference does not justify a transportation post check adjustment.

-SECTION III: LIVING WAGE FOR WORKERS
+SECTION III.
+LIVING INCOME

-11. FAMILY SIZF NFFDING TO BF SUPPORTED BY LIVING WAGF
+11. FAMILY SIZE NEEDING TO BE SUPPORTED BY LIVING INCOME

-The reference family size used in this report to estimate family living expenses and the living wage is 4 persons.
-This family size is consistent with both the total fertility rate (i.e., average number of births women are having over her lifetime) and average household size in urban Vietnam.
-The total fertility rate for urban areas is 1.83 according to the 2019 Population Census (GSO, 2019).
-Since the under-5 mortality rate is only 12.3 per 1000 live births according to the 2019 Population Census, this implies 1.81 surviving children after adjusting for the child mortality rate.
-This implies a family size of just under 4 (3.81).
+The reference family size used in this report to estimate family living expenses and the living income is 4 persons.
+This family size is consistent with both the total fertility rate (i.e., average number of births women are having over her lifetime) and average household size in rural Vietnam.
+The total fertility rate for rural areas is 2.26 according to the 2019 Population Census (GSO, 2019).
+Since the under-5 mortality rate is only 25.1 per 1000 live births according to the 2019 Population Census, this implies 2.20 surviving children after adjusting for the child mortality rate.
+This implies a family size of just over 4 (4.2).

-Average household size in urban Vietnam is 3.86 according to the 2019 Population Census when single person households (which are without children and so not relevant for living wage which is a family concept) are excluded.
+Average household size in rural Vietnam is 3.86 according to the 2019 Population Census when single person households (which are without children and so not relevant for living income which is a family concept) are excluded.
 This also implies a family size of just under 4 (3.86).
-And since the most frequent urban household is also 4 persons (25.2%), data on urban household size imply a family size of 4 persons.
+And since the most frequent rural household is also 4 persons (26.6%), data on rural household size imply a family size of 4 persons.